-- Consider OOHs duties, roles and responsibilities and capacity, as part of the overall draft CMHS Operational Policy. - To strengthen and develop acute care pathways including alternatives to inpatient care in RCH for crisis presentations. - Introduction of all frontline staff trained in DBI at level 1, and third sector trained in level 2.
+- Consider OOHs duties, roles and responsibilities and capacity, as part of the overall draft Operational Policy. - To strengthen and develop acute care pathways including alternatives to inpatient care in RCH for crisis presentations. - Introduction of all frontline staff trained in DBI at level 1, and third sector trained in level 2.
 (Contribute to National Strategy Action: 11). - Mental health training for healthcare professionals including junior doctors working in ED should be essential.
 (National Strategy Action 13). - Build capacity and resilience into the OOH MHO service. - Develop data collection in order to understand the demand on the local mho service.
-(National Strategy Action 35). - Review the pilot of RAM, with the view to reducing scheduled appointments.
+(National Strategy Action 35). - Review the pilot of RAM, to reduce the disruption to our patients the following days.
 (National Strategy Action 23 and 28).